 Choosing a Hoop Size

 This can take time, depending on how much energy I have, the bigger the hoop, the longer the stitching takes and the more energy and enthusiasm for a design is needed.
-I love taking on ever bigger hoops, but also love the craft and detail involved in tiny hoops, my favorites being 3 inches.
+I love taking on ever bigger hoops, but also love the craft and detail involved in tiny hoops, my favorites being 5 inches.
 I always use wooden or bamboo hoops, as I'm trying to live as plastic free as possible.

 Transferring

 I'm still figuring out the best ways to do this.
-I tend to either print my sketches onto fabric after scanning them, or I draw directly onto the fabric.
+I tend to either print my sketches onto fabric after sketching and scanning them, or I draw directly onto the fabric.
 For black fabric I use a white pencil, which helps me to define the mini details and keep an eye on the design as a whole.
 A white pencil also allows me to correct my sketch when it goes wonky.

 Stitching

-Developing Kits
+Developing Kits and Patterns

 Choosing Fabric and Floss